pennlabs/penn-clubs/frontend/markdown/sacfair.md

 ## 📸 Zoom Best Practices: Automated

 To get all possible features on Zoom, please use the school's licensed Zoom accounts.
-To help you get set up, we encourage you to use our automated system [here](/zoom), which is a quick, three-click process that will make sure your settings for meetings are configured correctly for the SAC Fair.
-To configure your settings manually, follow the steps below.
+To help you get set up, we encourage you to use our automated system [here](/zoom), which is a quick, three-step process that will make sure your settings for meetings are configured correctly for the SAC Fair.
+If you would like to configure your settings manually, follow the steps in the section below.

+<a href="/zoom" class="button is-success">Start Setup</a>

 ## 📷 Zoom Best Practices: Manual